Auction Guide

 Success

-Auction gives you a better chance of selling your property than by estate agent alone.
-In recent years, Hair and son has sold on average 85%-90% of all lots offered, which gives you a much greater chance of a sale.
+Auction gives you a better chance of selling your property than you would have by using an estate agent alone.
+In recent years, Hair & Son has sold on average 85%-90% of all lots offered, which gives you a much greatly improved chance of a sale.

 Legal and Binding